 Most adult-use, or recreational, marijuana available for sale in legalized states is characterized by extremely potent concentrations of THC, or Delta 9 Tetrahydrocannabinol, and very low levels of cannabidiol.

-Medical marijuana, or simply cannabis, can be a term used to describe different varieties of both hemp and marijuana.
-Medical marijuana contains various ratios of THC: CBD, and other secondary cannabinoids, and is generally considered a higher quality product than regular adult-use cannabis.
-High-quality CBD products are often referred to as medical marijuana, even if they contain little to no THC content.
+Medical marijuana, or simply cannabis plants, can be a term used to describe different varieties of both hemp and marijuana.
+Medical marijuana contains various ratios of THC: CBD, and other secondary cannabinoids, and is generally considered a higher quality product than regular adult-use cannabis sativa plant.
+High-quality broad spectrum CBD products are often referred to as medical marijuana, even if they contain little to no THC content.
 Moving into the post-prohibition era, terms for cannabis, hemp, and medical marijuana will continue to develop new definitions and connotations as perspectives as policies shift.

 C02 extraction: Safety, Purity, and 0% THC